 Major Depressive Disorder (MDD)

-It is characterized by persistent feelings of sadness, hopelessness, despair, fatigue, weight gain or loss, change in sleeping habits, loss of interest in usual activities or hobbies, slowed down motor movements, and suicidal thoughts and attempts.
-For an official diagnosis, these symptoms must persist for longer than 2 weeks.
-People who experience major depression tend to have multiple episodes throughout their lifetime.
+It is characterized by persistent feelings of sadness, hopelessness, despair, fatigue, weight gain or loss, change in sleeping habits, loss of interest in usual activities or hobbies, slowed-down motor movements, and suicidal thoughts and attempts.
+For an official diagnosis of major depressive disorder, these symptoms must persist for longer than 2 weeks.
+People who experience major depression tend to have multiple depressive episodes throughout their lifetime.

 People living with dysthymia have a low or gloomy mood that persists most days and lasts most of the day.
-If they are symptom free, it is usually lasts no longer than two months.
+If they are symptom-free, it usually lasts no longer than two months.
 This condition can exist on its own or as a type of co-occurring depression along with another mental illness.

 Persistent Depressive Disorder

 If you experience symptoms of depression that last for two years or more, it’s also known as a persistent depressive disorder.
 This term has also been used in place of dysthymia (persistent low-grade depression) and chronic major depression.
 Symptoms of persistent depressive disorder can include major shifts in appetite or sleep patterns, lack of energy, low self-esteem, and issues concentrating or making decisions.